Agora Gallery, New York

 Art Review- RealTime Australia’s critical guide to international contemporary art

-Donna Maree Robinson’s Pathogenicity is also a lustrous creation, despite its imagery being drawn from water samples collected for the Mackay Council Water and Waste Laboratory.
+Donna Maree Robinson’s Pathogenicity is a lustrous creation.
 The video displays concentric, boldly coloured disc shapes twisting within each other.
 Inside each circle is a kind of lava-lamp movement—unctuous, gleaming, rolling.
 Exploring the microbiological colour change processes used by scientists to measure water bacteria, Robinson takes us through a portal to reflect on the invisible aspects of a finite resource that flows within all things.
 Synthesised sounds and the rubbing of a finger around a wine glass reinforce the work’s cyclical motif, evoking water’s essence.
 The hypnotic fluidity of the movement of the disks inclines the viewer to slowly tilt their head from side to side in another mesmeric and contemplative creation.

 Pathogenicity still, Emergence Exhibition